ElegantEngineeringTech/laravel-seo/README.md

         | Default Determiner
         |--------------------------------------------------------------------------
         |
-        | This is the default value used for <meta property="og:determiner" />
+        | This is the default value for <meta property="og:determiner">.
-        | Possible values are: a, an, the, "", auto
+        | Possible values: a, an, the, "", auto
         |
         */
         'determiner' => '',